SlinkyPotato/badgebuddy-processor/docs/participants.md

 participants.

 ## Redis Indexes
-- active events - GET /events/active?guildId= (endpoint)
+1. active events - GET /events/active?guildId= (endpoint)
-- active events in cache - /events/active?guildId=&voiceChannelId= (cache)
+2. active events in cache - /events/active?guildId=&voiceChannelId= (manual cache)
+    - this is used during ongoing event to check if event is active for voice channel
+    - if found, then event is active
+    - if not found, then do nothing (caching should only be used during discord events)
-- participants in event - processor_/events/:id/participants (processor only)
+3. participants in event - processor_/events/:id/participants (processor only)

 ### Notes
 - post start marks event as active